apache/tvm-rfcs/rfcs/assets/0101/spec.md

 TIR builtins are also categorized in terms of the effects they may have:
 * `kExprAnnotation`: Acts as an annotation for the benefit of the compiler and acts as the identity function for its inputs.
 * `kPure`: Acts as a pure function (evaluates its inputs and returns a value, having no other effects).
 * `kReadState`: May read memory other than its arguments.
-For example, this may be global memory or memory that results from dereferencing its arguments (via builtins).
+For example, this may be global memory or memory that results from dereferencing its arguments (which must also be constructed via builtins).
 * `kUpdateState`: May update memory.
 * `kOpaque`: Cannot make any assumptions as to whether it reads or writes to any states.
 * `kSpecialCallArg`: The intrinsic indicates that its result is a special value that is valid for certain other intrinsic calls.
 Namely, the result is meant to be used only in a specific context and should not appear outside of that context (e.g., producing a value meant to be used only by certain other builtins).